Toghon Temür: Avignon Papacy

 Pope John XXII and Pope Benedict XII successfully extended a network of Catholic churches throughout the Mongol Empire from Crimea to China between 1317 and 1343.
 The archbishop of Khanbaliq, John of Montecorvino, died in 1328.
-With the backing of the Toghon Temür, the Alans wrote to Pope Benedict XII in 1336 asking for a new metropolitan.
+With the backing of Toghon Temür, the Alans wrote to Pope Benedict XII in 1336 asking for a new metropolitan.
 In 1338, the pope sent back the embassy headed by Giovanni de' Marignolli, who stayed at Beijing three or four years.
 They brought gifts for Toghon Temür that included fine European horses.

 Japan

 When the Koreans captured a Japanese fishing ship they thought was spying, the Goryeo court sent it to their overlord, the Yuan emperor Toghon Temür, who then sent the fishermen back to Japan.
 In reply, the Ashikaga shogunate sent an embassy led by a monk to express its gratitude.

 Retreat to the north

 After absorbing the Chen Han dynasty, conquering Southern China, and establishing the Ming dynasty, Zhu Yuanzhang – crowned as the Hongwu Emperor – conducted military expeditions to North China and defeated the Yuan army in 1368.
 When Köke Temür lost battles against the Ming general Xu Da and Ming troops approached Hebei, Toghon Temür gave up Khanbaliq and fled to his summer base, Shangdu.

 In 1369 when Shangdu also fell under the Ming's occupation, Toghon Temür fled northward to Yingchang, which was located in present-day Inner Mongolia.
 He died there in 1370; his son succeeded him as Biligtü Khan Ayushiridara and retreated to Karakorum in the same year.
 The Yuan remnants ruled northern China and the Mongolian Plateau while they continued to claim the title of Emperor of China, from which point they are referred to as the Northern Yuan dynasty.
 He was the longest-lived emperor of Yuan China after Kublai Khan.

 At the time of his death, the Northern Yuan maintained its influence, stretching the domination from the Sea of Japan to the Altai Mountains.
 There were also pro-Yuan, anti-Ming forces in Yunnan and Guizhou.
 Even though its control over China proper had not been stable yet, the Ming considered that the Yuan lost the Mandate of Heaven when it abandoned Khanbaliq, and that the Yuan was overthrown in 1368.
 The Ming did not treat Toghon Temür after 1368 and his successor Ayushiridara as legitimate emperors.

 The Ming gave Toghon Temür the posthumous name Emperor Shun (順皇帝), which implied that he followed the Mandate of Heaven ceding his empire to the Ming.
-But the Northern Yuan dynasty gave him their own posthumous name Emperor Xuanren Puxiao (宣仁普孝皇帝) and temple name Huizong (惠宗).
+But the Northern Yuan dynasty gave him their own temple name Huizong (惠宗).

 Even after Toghon Temür, there was still Yuan resistance to the Ming in the south.
 In southwestern China, Basalawarmi, the self-styled "Prince of Liang", established a Yuan resistance movement in Yunnan and Guizhou that was not put down until 1381.